krissnawat/gatsbyblog/src/pages/blog/entity-framework-no-type-was-specified-for-the-decimal-column.md

 }
 ```

-Feel free to adjust the value away from the default 18, 2 if you need.
+You can adjust the value away from the default 18, 2 if you need.

 You can also add it to the OnModelCreating method of your DbContext implementation instead of the above method.
 That would look like this: